 In 500 words or less, briefly describe why you are interested in designing/redesigning a course during our course Design Institute.
 Please draw from the following questions to guide your response:

-- If you are redesigning an existing course, what would you like to accomplish with your redesign?
+- If you are redesigning an existing course, what is the change you want to see, and why?

 - Are there aspects of your course that you expect will be particularly difficult to design?